twbs/bootstrap/docs/utilities/flexbox.md

 {% example html %}
 {% endexample %}

-Responsive variations also exist for `.flex-nowrap` and `.flex-wrap`.
+Responsive variations also exist for `flex-wrap`.

 {% for bp in site.data.breakpoints %}
 - `.flex{{ bp.abbr }}-nowrap`